West Tulang Bawang Regency

 West Tulang Bawang Regency (Kabupaten Tulung Bawang Barat) is a regency (kabupaten) of Lampung Province, Sumatra, Indonesia.
 It was created on 29 October 2008 from what were formerly the western districts of Tulang Bawang Regency.
-It has an area of 1,257.09 km^{2} and had a population of 250,707 people at the 2010 Census and 286,162 at the 2020 Census; the official estimate as at end 2024 was 298,696 (comprising 152,054 males and 146,642 females).
+It has a land area of 1,257.09 km^{2} and had a population of 250,707 people at the 2010 Census and 286,162 at the 2020 Census; the official estimate as at end 2025 was 301,790 (comprising 153,445 males and 148,345 females).
 The regency seat is the town of Panaragan Jaya.

 Administrative districts

 At the time of the 2010 Census the Regency comprised eight districts (kecamatan), but subsequently a ninth district - Batu Putih - was created from the southwest part of Gunung Terang District.
 The first three districts listed below lie south of the Tulang Bawang River (although Tulang Bawang Udik District straddles the river in the west), while the other six districts lie north of the river.
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at end 2024.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at end 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totalling 93 rural desa and 3 urban kelurahan), and its post code.